gpuweb/gpuweb/proposals/texel-buffers.md

        - Make it core.
        - Drop the formats that are not widespread (leaving them for a [future texture format tier extension](https://github.com/gpuweb/gpuweb/issues/3837)).
        - We do not need to support Metal <2.1 (Metal 2.2 is our minimum requirement now).
+2. In the original issue it was mentioned [#162 (comment)](https://github.com/gpuweb/gpuweb/issues/162#issuecomment-452771668) that uniform texel buffers support more formats.
+This proposal is only for storage texel buffers but uses the name "texture buffer" throughout.

+   - Is it worth adding uniform texel buffers?
+Besides wider format support, are they faster?
+   - If the answer is yes or not sure, we should probably use "storage texture/texel buffer" for this proposal instead.